Wednesday, January 14, 2026

 Tofurky founder Seth Tibbott developed his vegan meat alternatives while living on The Farm | Courtesy

-Tibbott would take his enterprise to the Pacific Northwest, and a few years later, invent the Tofurky roast, now synonymous with vegan Thanksgiving.
+Tibbott would eventually take his enterprise to the Pacific Northwest, and a few years later, invent the Tofurky roast.
 What sparked at The Farm would turn Tofurky into one of the leading vegan meat producers in the world, now with more than $25 million in annual sales.

 Off-the-grid living

-Today, it’s not uncommon to see people switching to solar power or growing their own food, and building off-grid Earthships.
+Today, it’s not uncommon to see people switching to solar power, growing their own food, or building off-grid Earthships.
 But those were largely novel concepts in the 1970s.

 Going off-grid was the only option for The Farm in order to sustain itself fully.
 The Farm adopted a number of these practices in addition to organic farming.
 It was an early adopter of solar power, proving that it could be done at scale.